 Please explore the pages for each grade level, and feel free to contact us with any questions you might have about our curriculum.

 At every level, Prince William Academy fosters a love of learning.
 We maintain small class sizes, in keeping with our strong belief that children learn better in smaller groups.
 We also urge our students from a young age towards an understanding of earth’s diversity.
-Our foreign languages program, which encompasses every student at PWA, offers Arabic, Mandarin, French, and Spanish – all taught by native speakers or specialists who expose students to different cultures and increase their awareness and respect for cultural diversity.
+Our foreign languages program, which encompasses every student at PWA, offers Arabic, Mandarin, and Spanish – all taught by native speakers or specialists (not a computer!) who expose students to different cultures and increase their awareness and respect for cultural diversity.

 From their first days at PWA’s preschool, students take delight in their achievements.
 Learning to read, moving beyond simple addition to more complex mathematical operations, or trying to capture what they know in a drawing or a song can be as demanding a task as any they will pursue in their lives.
 Our teachers seek to ensure that these efforts and accomplishments are imbued with deep pleasure and joy.